parameterizeit/starter-academic/content/authors/peterson-s/_index.md

 ---
 # Display name
-title: Lucy Zhang
+title: Sydney Peterson

 # Username (this should match the folder name)
 authors:
-- yzhang
+- peterson-s

 # Is this the primary user of the site?
 superuser: false